 It didn’t take very long for Hanson to become fanfic fodder.
 Only two months after the release of MON, the first documented hanfic, Hanson and Hugo, was published on Nifty.org.
 Dozens of similar slash stories followed.

 Possibly the first hanfic written by a (presumably) female fan is one that appears on many early Hanson websites.
 An author is never listed, and the story goes by a few titles, most commonly “Ike’s Letter To Tay In Heaven.”
 Here is one link to it.
+This author claims to have written that fic.
 You’ll notice a big disclaimer always accompanies it, implying that most of the readers were not familiar with fan fiction at the time.
 Many other stories followed this one, with the first noteable and widely popular one being linkTulsa 74312.
 Written as a parody of the soap opera style, it set the standard for early hanfic romance.
 One website claims it was originally published in July 1997, while a counter on the original website dates back to September 8, 1997.
+Hanson Meets a Cocckroach probably predates it slightly, being published on July 21, 1997, and Kristen states here that she began writing For What It’s Worth during Easter weekend of 1997, though it was not published online until later in the summer.
 One website makes the claim that the story Some Changes Are Good was one of the first hanfics ever, but I can find no proof of that.

 Lots of early stories were also shared through email newsletters and mailing lists.
+Many of these mailing lists hosted round robin style challenges where many authors contributed to the same stories, as well as “character calls” where fans could submit their own characters (usually based on themselves and their friends) to be featured in stories.
 Many of the early stories were the typical teenybopper fare, but there were also some very talented and creative writers taking inspiration from Hanson.
 One early mailing list and website, Yellow Walkie Talkie was especially influential.
 It was a repository for unique, unusual, even controversial, fic and continued until around 2004.

 There was definitely an oversaturation of stories in the early days, and it wasn’t uncommon for most general Hanson websites to also feature a fan fiction section with both their own stories and links to others.
 As fans began to experiment and write more unique stories than teenybopper style boys-meet-girl tales, the fandom really started to develop and form communities.
 Awards, forums, groups and websites catering specifically to hanfic were soon to follow.